ethz-msrl/Workspace_eMNS/README.md

 ## Description

-This repository is composed of Jupyter notebooks to determine and analyse the workspace of electromagnetic manipulation systems.
+This repository is composed of Jupyter notebooks to determine and analyse the workspace of electromagnetic navigation systems.

 ## Using code in pre-installed environment